23 Magical, Mind-Blowing Facts About Disneyland

 Disneyland was almost built in Burbank, California

 Before Disney chose Anaheim, he almost built his park on a seven-acre studio lot in Burbank.
 The meager playground would be called “Walt Disney’s America.”
 Fortunately for us all, his dreams grew quickly.
-You’ll definitely want to see Walt Disney’s first map of Disneyland.

 The amusement park was built on a 160-acre orange grove